With Treatment

 Services provided:

-Kayenta Health Center Ihs Counseling Services is an inpatient rehabilitation facility in Kayenta, Arizona that is located in the 86033 zip code.
-Kayenta Health Center Ihs Counseling Services offers residential treatment for substance use.
-It also Accepts Federal funding.
+Kayenta Health Center Ihs Counseling Services is an inpatient treatment center in Kayenta, Arizona that is located in the 86033 zip code.
+Kayenta Health Center Ihs Counseling Services provides residential substance abuse treatment.
+It also Accepts Medicaid.

 Address: U.S. Highway 160 Milepost 394.3, Kayenta, AZ 86033 in Navajo County